juspay/euler-hs/README.md

 ## Important note on forked external libs

 Juspay made forks of several libraries to fix their problems and to support specific cases.
-We didn't meant to release these features, and we have a plan to fix it.
 You might want to be aware of these Juspay-specific fixes.
 If they are not suitable for your needs, it might need to avoid them till EulerHS v3.0.

 ### hedis library for Redis